JalisoCSP/new-machine/README.md

 ### Clone dotfiles

-- Got an error here, that could be reviewed
-- Trying to use a git command will suggest installing developer tools, do this
+* Trying to use a git command will suggest installing developer tools, do this

 Copy aliases, vim & tmux settings, etc